The US Government Has Sent This Guy 300 Joints Each Month for 34 Years

 When I called Rosenfeld at his office, he had just smoked one of the 300 pre-rolled joints the US government sends him every month as a patient in the FDA’s compassionate Investigational New Drug (IND) program.

-When Rosenfeld was diagnosed with his disorder at age ten, the doctors found more than 200 tumors covering his bones.
+When Rosenfeld was diagnosed with his disorder at age ten, the doctors found over 200 tumors covering his bones.
 These tumors were expected to multiply and grow, and in the meantime, Rosenfeld had to deal with the painful bone splinters the disorder causes.

 In the best case scenario, Rosenfeld would have to deal with a lifetime of incessant pain and heavy doses of painkillers.
 In the worst case scenario, the tumors would proliferate, become malignant, and kill him.